This article has links to products and services we love, which we may make commission from.

 Breakfast is served on adorable plates and crockery.

-There is a small museum with information about local mining history, farming and wool.
+A small museum contains information about local mining history, farming and wool.

 You can also buy the elusive Scottish animal, the haggis!